sematext/docs/docs/integration/kubernetes-audit-integration.md

 ## Sematext Kubernetes Audit Logs Quick Start

 Kubernetes audit logs are detailed descriptions of each call made to the Kubernetes API Server.
 They provide a chronological sequence of activities that lead to the state of the system at a specific moment.
 They are extremely useful for security and compliance purposes, telling you exactly who did what, when, and how.
+You can configure Kubernetes Audit Logs by using any of the two options below.

+We recommend you use the [Dynamic Backend](#kubernetes-audit-dynamic-backend) because it does not require you to install any agents.
+You only need to configure the Kubernetes API Server to send audit logs to the URL we provide you with.

+The [Log Backend](#kubernetes-audit-log-backend) is a viable option if you already have Logagent running in your Kubernetes cluster.

 ### Kubernetes Audit Dynamic Backend
-Configuring the dynamic backend is even simpler than a log backend.
+Configuring the Dynamic Backend simpler than a Log Backend.
 You need to editing the configuration of your Kubernetes API Server and add three new configuration parameters.

 #### Kops
 If you use Kops for cluster management you run `kops edit cluster <cluster>` to open the configuration.
 You only need to set one field to enable the dynamic audit configuration: